 Post-Op Instructions for Implants in Houston, TX

-7) DIET: Only soft foods should be consumed the day of surgery.
-Cold foods such as ice cream, milk shakes, malts, etc. are great the first day of surgery.
+- Diet: Only soft foods should be consumed the day of surgery.
+Cold foods such as ice cream, milkshakes, malts, etc. are great on the first day of surgery.
 Puddings, baked potatoes, soup, etc. are also excellent choices.
 After the first day, you may eat what is comfortable for you.

-8) PROBLEMS: If you have any questions, or if there is any sign of a problem related to the surgery, please call our office.
-If you
+- Problems: If you have any questions, or if there is any sign of a problem related to the surgery, please call our office.